 }

-Finally, now you can send a text message from one user to another using the below method.
+The below method is used to send a text message from one user to another.

 if isSuccess {